What Is Major Depressive Disorder?

 Thoughts of suicide and death

 Treatments for major depressive disorder can include medication, talk therapy, changes in diet and lifestyle or a combination of these approaches.
-After talking to their doctor, people can choose a treatment plan depending on personal preferences, insurance coverage, scheduling considerations and other factors.
+When depressive symptoms are treatment resistant, electroconvulsive therapy (ECT) may be utilized.
+Working with a mental health professional, you can find a treatment plan that will work for you based on personal preferences, insurance coverage, scheduling considerations and other factors.
 People using a combination of therapies might often see the best outcomes in the shortest time.

 iStock/Rawpixel